 - Member of a historically underrepresented group in IP law (including race, sex, ethnicity, sexual orientation and disability).
 The applicant should discuss how diversity has impacted his or her pursuit of a career in IP law and how the applicant has faced and overcome the challenges associated therewith.
 Diversity is considered, but is one element among several in the award decision.

 The recipient of the Mark T. Banner Scholarship will receive $5,000 payable for the Fall 2017 semester of his or her second or third year of law school.

 The winner will be notified by April 2017 and the award will be announced at the Linn Inn of Court's annual dinner in Summer of 2017.

 - Completed Mark T. Banner Scholarship Application Form

 - Academic transcripts (law school, undergraduate/graduate school)

-- Three page statement describing (a) how ethics, civility and professionalism have been a focus of the candidate; (b) how diversity has impacted the candidate; and (c) your commitment to the pursuit of a career in IP law
+- Three-page statement describing (a) how ethics, civility and professionalism have been a focus of the candidate; (b) how diversity has impacted the candidate; and (c) the candidate's commitment to the pursuit of a career in IP law

 - Contact information for three references